sbommaganty/Ecommerce/README.md

 **Run the application**
 ```
+- Use the command npm install to install the necessary dependencies and run the command npm run android in windows or npm ios in mac.
-Use Ctrl + Shift + F9 to run the project.
-And also use your Android phone for better experience.
+- And also use your Android phone or iOS device for better experience.

 ```
 ## Built With 🎯
 **React Native**